e271828e/Flight.jl/docs/notes/design/framework_spec.md

 continuous components only, §3.2) and discrete state (`z`) — addressed by §13.6 slash path plus field name — and root input slots, addressed by face.
 Never outputs (derived data) and never workspace (scratch).
-Entries are validated in the §15.1 batch register: full list, violations collected, one `BuildError`.
+Entries are validated in the §15.1 collecting register: full list, violations collected, one `BuildError`.

 **Overlay base = the declared defaults, always.** Every store has a declared